We’ve put together a list of the most common roofing vocabulary and terminology you are likely to pick up on when meeting with a roofing contractor.

 Rigid Vent: Hard plastic ridge vent material.

-Soffit Ventilation: Intake ventilation installed under the eaves, or at the roof edge.
+Intake ventilation installed under the eaves, or at the roof edge.

 Starter Strip: The first course of roofing installed which is usually trimmed from main roof material.